-In the last line of the table, you see there is no \discretionary command in the value: the command is optional in the T_EX-based input syntax.
-The underlying reason for that is that it is conceivable that a whole dictionary of words is stored as a plain text file and loaded into LuaT_EX using one of the functions in the Lua lang library.
-This loading method is quite a bit faster than
+In the last line of the table, you see there is no \discretionary command in the value: the command is optional in the T_EX -based input syntax.
+The underlying reason for that is that it is conceivable that a whole dictionary of words is stored as a plain text file and loaded into $LuaT_EX$ using one of the functions in the Lua lang library.
+This loading method is quite a bit faster than going through the T_EX language primitives, but some (most?) of that speed gain would be lost if it had to interpret command sequences while doing so.

 It is possible to specify extra hyphenation points in compound words by using {-}{}{-} for the explicit hyphen character (replace - by the actual explicit hyphen character if needed).
-For example, this matches the word 'multi-word-boundaries' and allows an extra break inbetweem 'boun' and 'daries':
+For example, this matches the word 'multi-word-boundaries' and allows an extra break inbetween 'boun' and 'daries':

+'''

 \hyphenation{multi{-}{}{-}word{-}{}{-}boun-daries}

+'''

-The motivation behind the ε -T_EX extension \savinghyphcodes was that hyphenation heavily depended on font encodings.
-This is no longer true in LuaT_EX, and the corresponding primitive is ignored pending complete removal.
-The future semantics of \uppercase and \lowercase are still under consideration, no changes have taken place yet.
+The motivation behind the ε -TEX extension \savinghyphcodes was that hyphenation heavily depended on font encodings.
+This is no longer true in LuaTEX, and the corresponding primitive is basically ignored.
+Because we now have hjcode, the case relate codes can be used exclusively for \uppercase and \lowercase.

-3.4 Applying hyphenation
+4.4 Applying hyphenation

-The internal structures Lua T_EX uses for the insertion of discretionaries in words is very different from the ones in T_EX82 , and that means there are some noticeable differences in handling as well.
+The internal structures $LuaT_EX$ uses for the insertion of discretionaries in words is very different from the ones in T_EX82 , and that means there are some noticeable differences in handling as well.

 First and foremost, there is no 'compressed trie' involved in hyphenation.
-The algorithm still reads patgen-generated pattern files, but LuaTEX uses a finite state hash to match the patterns against the word to be hyphenated.
-This algorithm is based on the 'libhnj' library used by OpenOffice, which in turn is inspired by TEX.
-The memory allocation for this new implementation is completely dynamic, so the web2c setting for trie size is ignored.
+The algorithm still reads patgen-generated pattern files, but $LuaT_EX$ uses a finite state hash to match the patterns against the word to be hyphenated.
+This algorithm is based on the 'libhnj' library used by OpenOffice, which in turn is inspired by T_EX .

-Differences between LuaT_EX and T_EX82 that are a direct result of that:
+There are a few differences between $LuaT_EX$ and T_EX82 that are a direct result of the implementation:

-- LuaT_EX happily hyphenates the full Unicode character range. - Pattern and exception dictionary size is limited by the available memory only, all allocations are done dynamically.
+- LuaT_FX happily hyphenates the full Unicode character range. - Pattern and exception dictionary size is limited by the available memory only, all allocations are done dynamically.
 The trie-related settings in texmf.cnf are ignored. - Because there is no 'trie preparation' stage, language patterns never become frozen.
-This means that the primitive \patterns (and its Lua counterpart lang.patterns) can be used at any time, not only in iniT_FX. - Only the string representation of \patterns and \hyphenation is stored in the format file.
+This means that the primitive \patterns (and its Lua counterpart lang.patterns) can be used at any time, not only in iniTeX. - Only the string representation of \patterns and \hyphenation is stored in the format file.
 At format load time, they are simply re-evaluated.
 It follows that there is no real reason to preload languages in the format file.
 In fact, it is usually not a good idea to do so.
-It is much smarter to load patterns no sooner than the first time they are actually needed. - LuaTEX uses the language-specific variables \prehyphenchar and \posthyphenchar in the creation of implicit discretionaries, instead of TEX82's \hyphenchar, and the values of the language-specific variables \preexhyphenchar and \postexhyphenchar for explicit discretionaries (instead of TEX82's empty discretionary). - The value of the two counters related to hyphenation, hyphenpenalty and exhyphenpenalty, are now stored in the discretionary nodes.
+It is much smarter to load patterns no sooner than the first time they are actually needed. - Lua T_EX uses the language-specific variables \prehyphenchar and \posthyphenchar in the creation of implicit discretionaries, instead of T_EX82 's \hyphenchar, and the values of the language-specific variables \preexhyphenchar and \postexhyphenchar for explicit discretionaries (instead of T_EX82 's empty discretionary). - The value of the two counters related to hyphenation, \hyphenpenalty and \exhyphen-penalty, are now stored in the discretionary nodes.
 This permits a local overload for explicit \discretionary commands.
 The value current when the hyphenation pass is applied is used.
 When no callbacks are used this is compatible with traditional TeX.
 When you apply the Lua lang.hyphenate function the current values are used.